Non-parametric estimation of the reaction term in semi-linear SPDEs with spatial ergodicity: Introduction

 \subsection{Outline}

 Section \ref{sec:Setting} introduces the analytical setting and the model assumptions.
-The main results on the non--parametric estimation constitute Section \ref{sec:MainResults}.
-The bounds for the marginal densities of $X_t(y)$ and the concentration results due to (asymptotic) spatial ergodicity are included in Section \ref{sec:Density}.
-In Section \ref{sec:GrowingObs} we show that the methodology developed in this paper extends beyond the case $\nu\to 0$, namely to the setting of a semi--linear stochastic heat equation on $\mathbb{R}$ with fixed diffusivity $\nu=1$ and noise level $\sigma = 1$, which is observed on a growing spatial observation window.
+The main results on the non-parametric estimation constitute Section \ref{sec:Balanced_MainResults}.
+The bounds for the marginal densities of $X_t(y)$ for $0<t\le T$, $y\in\Lambda$, and the concentration results due to (asymptotic) spatial ergodicity are included in Section \ref{sec:Density}.
+In Section \ref{sec:GrowingObs} we show that the methodology developed in this work extends beyond the case $\nu\to 0$, namely to the setting of a semi-linear stochastic heat equation on $\mathbb{R}$ with fixed diffusivity $\nu=1$ and noise level $\sigma = 1$, which is observed on a growing spatial observation window.
 The appendix contains the remaining proofs.